PowerDNS/pdns/pdns/README-dnsdist.md

  * an interface name
  * an IPv4 or IPv6 address followed by '@' then an interface name

-Specifying the interface name is only supported on system having IP_PKTINFO.
+Specifying the interface name is only supported on system having `IP_PKTINFO`.

 Configuration management
 ------------------------
 At startup, configuration is read from the command line and the configuration file.
 The config can also be inspected and changed from the console.
 Sadly, our architecture does not allow us to serialize the running configuration for you.
 However, we do try to offer the next best thing:
 `delta()`.